Frequently Asked Questions for Employees: Temporary/Casual

 Q: What is the purpose of temp/casual appointments and who is

 responsibile for monitoring these employees?

-A: The U of M has sometime has a need for employees whose appointments
+A: The University sometime has a need for employees whose appointments

 are non-academic short-term (temporary, 67 days or less) or whose schedules

-are variable, intermitten, on-call and consistently 14 hours a week
+are variable, intermittent, on-call and consistently 14 hours a week

 or less (casual).
 The hiring department carries the sole responsibility